Blinkinlabs/small_design_tools/saleae_trigger/readme.md

 ![](demo.gif)

 The Saleae logic analyzer is quite convenient for debugging your embedded design, but when you're hours into hunting down a bug, manually clicking start just before you load new code onto your device gets old.
 There's a simple way around this!
 The Logic 1.2.29 software has a simple remote control interface, complete with a convenient Python library to interface with it.
-You *could* use this to perform automated testing, but let's start with just automating our debugging a little.
+You *can* use this to perform automated testing, but let's start with just automating our debugging a little.

 ## Requirements:
 * Saleae logic analyzer